 For more information, see License requirements.

-If you are reviewing access to an application, then before creating the review, see the article on how to prepare for an access review of users' access to an application to ensure the application is integrated with Azure AD.
+If you're reviewing access to an application, then before creating the review, see the article on how to prepare for an access review of users' access to an application to ensure the application is integrated with Microsoft Entra ID.

 Create a single-stage access review